febsusi/Data-Analyst-Data-Science-Project/README.md

 Skills: data cleaning, data analysis, descriptive statistics, data visualization, supervised learning model.
 Technology: Tableau, Python, Pandas, Numpy, Seaborn, Matplotlib.
 Results: Predictive modeling with the k-nearest neighbors' algorithm as supervised learning.
 In this project, I need to identify which users have the potential to be Mass/White/Silver/Gold lenders so that the company can upsell these lenders based on their predicted class.

-- Clustering and Credit Scoring Fintech Project
+- Clustering and Credit Scoring Fintech
-Code: final_project.ipynb
-Presentation: my_project_slides.pdf
+Code: Febriyeni Susi-Credit Scoring Fintech.ipynb

 Description: Customer segmentation using the KMeans algorithm as part of clustering analysis and finding the feature importance by comparing different algorithms.
-The dataset contains 2511 records as of May 2021.
-There is a list of lenders with user_name,	loan_duration,	loan_grade,	lender_interest, total_purchase, order_status,	order_type,	order_date,	product, and	sub_product.
-The project includes the following steps: data loading, data cleaning and preprocessing, filling missing values, EDA (exploratory data analysis), analyzing region based user profiles, measuring statistical factors, hypothesis testing.
+The dataset contains 1000 records data.
+There is a list of lenders with Age, Sex,	Job,	Housing,	Saving accounts,	Checking account,	Credit amount,	Duration,	Purpose, and	Risk.
+The project includes the following steps: data loading, data cleaning and preprocessing, filling missing values, EDA (exploratory data analysis), encoding variable, clustering analysis, and predicting model.

-Skills: data cleaning, detecting data anomalies, python coding, data visualization, descriptive statistics, dealing with outliers, A/B tests, Shapiro–Wilk test, Levene's test, data transforms, Mann–Whitney U test, proportions z-test, bootstrapping, defining metrics.
+Skills: data cleaning, detecting data anomalies, python coding, data visualization, descriptive statistics, encoding variable, clustering analysis, and predicting model.
-Technology: Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib, Statsmodels Stats, Bootstrap.
+Technology: Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib, Supervised Learning Model, Unsupervised Learning Model.
 Results: According to the evaluation metrics, the Naive-Bayes classifier works best because it gives the highest recall.
 However, when plotting the ROC curve and calculating AUC for all models, it is seen that XGB gives the highest AUC.
-So, the three features that have the most significant percentage using XGBoost are duration, Saving Accounts, and Housing
+So, the three features that have the most significant percentage using XGBoost are Duration, Saving Accounts, and Housing

 - Commuter Indonesia
 Code: notebook.ipynb